CheherK/technical-documentation-page/README.md

 # Technical Documentation Page
-A Simple Technical Documentation Page  with HTML and CSS required for the Free Code Camp curriculum
+A Simple Technical Documentation Page made with HTML and CSS and it is the 3rd Free Code Camp Assignment in the Responsive Web Design curriculum.